Storage Participation in Electricity Markets: Time Discretization through Robust Optimization: Conclusion

 \section{Conclusion}

-We addressed three questions for storage operators: \begin{enumerate} \item How to reformulate joint arbitrage and FCR participation as a finite-dimensional problem; \item The computational burden of continuous-time constraints; and \item The effect of joint market participation on profits and energy throughput. \end{enumerate}
+We addressed two questions for storage operators: ($i$) How to capture nonlinear SOC dynamics in joint arbitrage and FCR participation on the timescale of market decisions; and ($ii$) What is the effect of joint market participation on profits and energy output?

-Theorem~\ref{th:P} establishes that the nonconvex robust market participation probem~\eqref{pb:P}, with functional uncertainties and continuous-time constraints, is equivalent to a finite-dimensional mixed-integer optimization problem with bilinear constraints.
-Enforcing the continuous-time constraints requires just one additional linear constraint per trading interval.
+Theorem~\ref{th:P} establishes that the nonconvex robust market participation probem~\eqref{pb:P}, with functional uncertainties and continuous-time constraints, is equivalent to a finite-dimensional mixed-integer bilinear optimization problem, which discretizes time on the scale of market decisions.
+Maybe surprisingly, enforcing the continuous-time constraints requires just one additional linear constraint per trading interval.
 Standard practice discretizes time before optimization, but Example~\ref{ex:time_discretization} shows that this may lead to SOC violations.
 Continuous-time constraints avoid such issues with negligible computational overhead.

-Although commercial solvers can handle the exact bilinear formulation, solve times are too long for practical use.
-We introduce a mixed-integer linear relaxation and restriction and find the gap between them to be negligible in practice.
+Although commercial solvers can handle the exact bilinear formulation, solve times are too long for practical use in our numerical experiments.
+We circumvent this challenge by introducing a mixed-integer linear relaxation and restriction and find the gap between them to be negligible in practice.
 The restriction solves in 30min on average.

-Compared to day-ahead arbitrage alone, joint market participation increases profits and reduces energy throughput.
-FCR participation introduces SOC uncertainty, as power production depends on FCR signals that are only revealed in real time.
-To address this, we design an intraday trading strategy that compensates for FCR-induced SOC fluctuations.
+Compared to no FCR participation, joint market participation increases profits and reduces energy output.
+FCR participation introduces SOC uncertainty, as power production depends on FCR signals that are revealed in real time.
+To address this uncertainty, we design an intraday trading strategy that compensates FCR-induced SOC fluctuations.
 Proposition~\ref{prop:intraday} establishes that the strategy relaxes SOC constraints by narrowing the set of admissible FCR signals, and slightly tightens constraints on charging and discharging power.
-In a four-year backtest, the strategy enables higher FCR bids, which more than double profits and reduce energy throughput by~15\%.
-It also reduces solve time to under~5s on average and eliminates any penalty from submitting FCR bids on the day preceding delivery, as required under current market rules.
+In a four-year backtest, the strategy enables higher FCR bids, which more than double profits and reduce energy output by~15\%.
+Intraday trading also reduces the solve time to under~5s on average and eliminates any penalty from submitting FCR bids in the morning of the day preceding delivery, as required under current market rules, rather than submitting bids at midnight on the day of delivery.